collabnix/dockerlabs/kubernetes/microk8s/README.md

 # MULTIPASS + MICROK8 + Grafana On MacOS

+Multipass is a system that orchestrates the creation, management and maintenance of Virtual Machines and associated Ubuntu images to simplify development.
 MicroK8s is a local deployment of Kubernetes.
-Let’s skip all the technical details and just accept that Kubernetes does not run natively on MacOS or Windows.
+Let’s skip all the technical details and just accept that
+Kubernetes does not run natively on MacOS or Windows.
 You may be thinking “I have seen Kubernetes running on a MacOS laptop, what kind of sorcery was that?”
 It’s simple, Kubernetes is running inside a VM.
 You might not see the VM or it might not even be a full blown virtual system but some level of virtualisation is there.
 This is exactly what we will show here.

-Under this tutorial, we will setup a VM and inside there we will install MicroK8s.
-After the installation we will discuss how to use the in-VM-Kubernetes.
+Under this tutorial, we will setup a VM using Multipass and will showcase how to install MicroK8s.
+After the installation we will discuss how to build appalication stack using K8s.
+Let's get started

 -[Download Multipass VM](https://github.com/CanonicalLtd/multipass/releases)